-If the apportionment methods prescribed by IITA, Sections 304(a) through (d), and (h) do not fairly and accurately reflect your business activity in Illinois, or lead to a grossly distorted result, you may want to use a more accurate alternative method.
-If you want to use an alternative apportionment method, you must receive permission from the IDOR prior to filing your return.
-Send your request to
+If the apportionment methods prescribed by IITA, Sections 304(a) through (d), and (h) do not fairly and accurately represent the market for your goods, services, or other sources of business income, or lead to a grossly distorted result, you may want to use a more accurate alternative method.
+If you want to use an alternative apportionment method, you must receive permission from IDOR prior to filing your return.